SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ***

+## Release 2.5.4

+With this release, Jona is feature complete and therefore no longer to be considered in alpha stage.
+There still might be situations, where Jonas recommendations are wrong, so always double check, especially during important races.
+See the documentation on the [virtual race engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer), especially the chapter on [How it works](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#how-it-works) for updated information.

+The format of the *Race Engineer.settings* file changed again and the [settings tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-engineer-settings) had been updated for the tyre compound selection rules.
+Please open the settings tool and check all values, especially for weather related tyre compound changes on upcoming pitstops, and leave the dialog by pressing "Ok".

+Beside tremendous changes under the hood for Jona, Release 2.5.5 delivers a new plugin argument for the *Assetto Corsa Competizione* plugin, which allows you to open the race engineer settings dialog from your hardware controller.
+Please consult the update [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) for more information as well.

+And, last but not least, the support for multiple button boxes has been extended.
+You can now distribute the applications of the Lauchpad and also the chat messages across multiple Button Boxes using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

+***

 ## Release 2.5

 A new tab in the configuration tool allows you to configure the language to be used for voice generation and recognition and also introduces a *Push To Talk* functionality for voice recognition.
 Please read the corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control), if you want to use the new features.